 - 1 cup whole milk or cream

-- salt and freshly ground black pepper
+- Kosher salt and freshly ground black pepper

 Tear chorizo into bite-size pieces and scatter into pan with the squash.
 Drizzle with oil and bake for 15 minutes until the squash is beginning to caramelize and is just tender.
-Remove from oven and reduce temperature to 400° F. (Optionally drain off all but a tablespoon or two of fat - sometimes the chorizo will give off too much to keep.)
+Remove from oven and reduce temperature to 400° F. Drain all but a tablespoon or two of fat, sometimes the chorizo will give off too much to keep.

-- Crack the eggs into a bowl, add a couple pinches of salt and a few grinds of freshly ground black pepper, and whisk with the milk or cream.
+Add the kale to the pan and mix gently to evenly distribute the ingredients.
+Add the cheese.
+Crack the eggs into a bowl, add a couple pinches of salt and a few grinds of freshly ground black pepper, and whisk with the milk or cream.
 Pour over the ingredients in the pan and bake for 30 minutes until puffed and golden.